 When it comes to demand forecasting, you should factor in estimates of trends and estimates of seasonality to accurately plan your inventory management strategy, marketing efforts, and operational processes.

-Essentially, demand forecasting is a good way to anticipate what customers are going to want from your business in the future, so you can prepare inventory and resources to meet demand.
+Essentially, demand forecasting is a good way to anticipate what customers are going to want from your business in the future, so you can prepare inventory and resources to meet that demand.

 By forecasting demand, you’ll be able to cut down on holding costs and other operational expenses when they’re not needed while ensuring you’re equipped to handle peak periods when they happen.
-The result?
-A better customer experience, streamlined operations, and improved sales performance.